schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

-class of a size which is appropriate for mid-sized organization[s]", growth of routing tables beyond available capacities, and the "eventual exhaustion of the 32-bit IP address space" as documented in [@!RFC1338].
-After a convincing extrapolation that class-B space would be exhausted by mid-1994 [@IETF-13], the ROAD working group was convened.
+class of a size which is appropriate for mid-sized organization[s]", growth of routing tables beyond available capacities, and the "eventual exhaustion of the 32-bit IP address space" as documented in [@RFC1338].
+After a convincing extrapolation that class-B space would be exhausted by mid-1994 [@IETF-13], the ROAD working group was formed.

 Their proposed fixes involved an extension of subnetting to "supernetting" multiple Class C networks, deploying classless routing